antonmil/motchallenge-devkit/README.md

 4) benchmark
 The name of the benchmark, e.g. 'MOT15', 'MOT16', 'MOT17', 'DukeMTMCT'

-The results will be shown for each individual sequence, as well as for the entire benchmark.
+The results will be shown for each individual sequence as well as for the entire benchmark.
 Benchmark scores are aggregate scores for all sequences.